roshmadosh/Kaput/README.md

 Another benefit of validating at the controller level is that the `Exception` object from `handleMethodArgumentNotValid` offers several convenience methods, which allow us to do things like return the default message for _each_ validation error to the API consumer.

+I realized a bit too late that a DTO makes more sense than a Map for PUT/PATCH operations.
+This is because using a Map will
+1. require you to hardcode expected request body fields, while a DTO with `@Valid` could have inferred them
+2. require you to write your own validation logic
+3. require multiple places to refactor if the updateable fields change (e.g. where you perform the validation, **tests**,...)

 ### Swagger Docs
 The Swagger UI can be accessed while the app is running from `http://localhost:8080/swagger-ui/index.html`.
 The Open API spec can be accessed from `http://localhost:8080/v3/api-docs`.
 Hoping to include [Slate](https://github.com/slatedocs/slate) eventually.